Olux: 7 things you should know

 - Do not smoke after applying Olux as the foam is flammable and your hair or areas of skin could catch fire.
 Do not go near a heat source or open flame during or immediately following application.

 - Apply Olux foam to a dry (not wet) scalp.
-Move the hair away from the affected areas on the scalp and then apply a small amount of foam to the area and rub in gently.
+Move the hair away from the affected areas on the scalp and then apply a small amount of foam to the area and rub it in gently.
 Spread the product so that the entire lesion is covered with a thin uniform film.
 Massage gently into the lesion and repeat for additional lesion(s).
 Wash your hands thoroughly after applying Olux.

 - Do not cover the treated area with a shower or swimming cap or any other covering unless your doctor tells you to because this may increase how much of the product is absorbed through your skin.